apache/couchdb/README.md

   * service - an abstract functionality defined by unique name and API
   * provider - a self-contained implementation of `Service`'s API
   * subscriber - an application or a process which uses functionality provided by `Provider`
-  * epi_key - is a routing key it has to be in on of the following forms
+  * epi_key - is a routing key it has to be in one of the following forms
     - `{service_id :: atom(), key :: term()}` - for `couch_epi_data_source`
     - `service_id :: atom()` - for `couch_epi_functions`
   * handle - is opaque data structure returned from `couch_epi:get_handle(EpiKey)`